evanhl/heirloom-copy/app/markdown/privacy.md

 # HEIRLOOM PRIVACY POLICY

-**Last Updated: September 26, 2014**
+**Last Updated: April 30, 2016**

-This privacy policy (this “**Policy**”) describes the collection of personal information by Heirloom Technology, Inc. (“**Heirloom**,” “**we**,” or “**us**”) from users of the website www.heirloom.net (the “**Website**”) and any mobile applications (each, an “**App**”) or other Internet services under Heirloom’s control (the Website, App, and such Internet services are, collectively, our “**Services**”).
+This privacy policy (this “**Policy**”) describes the collection of personal information by Mylestoned, Inc., successor in interest to Heirloom Technology, Inc. and doing business as Heirloom by Mylestoned (“**Heirloom**,” “**we**,” or “**us**”) from users of the website www.heirloom.net (the “**Website**”), the Heirloom mobile applications or other related Internet services under Heirloom’s control (the Website, applications, and Internet services are, collectively, our “**Services**”).
 This Policy also describes our use and disclosure of such information.
 By using our Services, you consent to the collection, use, and disclosure of personal information in accordance with this Policy.
-This Policy is incorporated by reference into Heirloom’s End User License Agreement and Terms of Service (the “**EULA**”) and is subject to the provisions of the EULA.
+In addition, by using the Services, you accept Heirloom’s [End User License Agreement and Terms of Service](/terms) (the “**EULA**”).

 **Personal Information**